Bitcoin-ABC/bitcoin-abc/doc/gitian-building.md

 Build binaries
 --------------
-Windows and OSX have code signed binaries, but those won't be available until a few developers have gitian signed the non-codesigned binaries.
+Windows and macOS have code signed binaries, but those won't be available until a few developers have gitian signed the non-codesigned binaries.

 To build the most recent tag: